Parrottrek Journal 2007

 November 4th - National Finals - Pomona, California -

-us, the Clydesdales were there for added support, and a definite happy sight to take everyone's mind off of the race before them.
-Unfortunately the U.S. Army
+were there for added support and a definite happy sight to take everyone's mind off of the race third place in the standings.
+Unfortunately the U.S. Army was

-date on all our California adventures, but just wanted to say thanks for being loyal followers of The Whitmore Adventures '07.
+our California adventures, but just wanted to say thanks for being loyal followers of The Whitmore Adventures '07.

 Michelle, Suzy and Julie pose with the beauties